vivianlinnn/power_outage_analysis/README.md

 ## Hypothesis Testing

+**Null Hypothesis:** On average, the number of customers affected by power outages in `South` region is the same as the number of customers affected by power outage in `Northeast` region.

+**Alternate Hypothesis:** On average, the number of customers affected by power outages in `South` region is greater than the number of customers affected by power outage in `Northeast` region.

+Test statistic: difference in mean, (mean number of customers affect in `South` region) - (mean number of customers afected in `Northeast` region)

 ## Framing a Prediction Problem
 Our Prediction Problem: We decided to use classification to do a binary classifer to predict the column 'CLIMATE.REGION' because we think it answers our central question: 'where are the causes of major outages?'